If AMOC Runs Amok, Life In The US & Europe Will Change Dramatically - CleanTechnica

 A year ago, Danish researchers Peter and Susanne Ditlevsen came to much the same conclusion as their Dutch colleagues.
 Using data supplied by sensors in the North Atlantic, they said there is ample evidence the AMOC could collapse as early as 2025 or as late as 2095.
 When (not if) that happens, it will severely disrupt the rains that billions of people depend on for food in India, South America, and West Africa.
 It will increase storms and lower temperatures in Europe.
 It will lead to rising sea levels on the east coast of North America and further endanger both the Amazon rain forest and Antarctic ice sheets.
 “I think we should be very worried,” Peter Ditlevsen said.
 “This would be a very, very large change.
 The AMOC has not been shut off for 12,000.”

-That study, published July 25, 2023, in the journal Nature Communications, used sea surface temperature data stretching back to 1870 as a proxy for the change in strength of the Gulf Stream over time.
+That study, published July 25, 2023, in the journal Nature Communications, used sea surface temperature data stretching back to 1870 as a proxy for the change in strength of the Gulf Stream, which is a component of the AMOC, over time.
 They compared the date to the path seen in systems that are approaching a particular type of crossover point called a “saddle-node bifurcation.”
 We would call it a “tipping point.”

 The Takeaway